I've never attended before—what should I expect?

 Most of your questions will be answered by reading the Participant Information letter that we send to women once they’ve registered.
 But if there’s a question we have not answered, don’t hesitate to contact us at email@example.com; 802-322-3550.

 YOU are joyfully and heartfully invited to this intergenerational, intercultural, body positive gathering in celebration of the plants.
-The NEWHC welcomes all people who identify as women, nonbinary folks who are assigned female at birth & intersex people who would like to join in the fun!
+The NEWHC welcomes all people who identify as women, nonbinary folks who were assigned female at birth & intersex people who would like to join in the fun!
 Like flowers in a colorful bouquet, we represent the many blossoms in a garden, each beautiful and unique in our own way.

 We attempt to honor all religions and respect one’s freedom to worship, as you will.
 However, there is a particular emphasis on the Goddess and the Earth or Gaia as a living being during the Women’s Herbal Conference.
 There are earth ceremonies and ‘Goddess songs’ sung.
 Please know that we feel there are many paths to ‘Great Spirit’ who goes by many names.